ClaudiaBrauer/WALRUS/parallel_coordinates/README.md

 [Click here to go to the interactive version of this plot](http://rawgit.com/ClaudiaBrauer/WALRUS/master/parallel_coordinates/parallel_coordinates_example/index.html)

-In this example 6 parameters were varied:
+In this example we varied 6 parameters:
-- cW: wetness index parameter
+- *cW*: wetness index parameter
-- cV: vadose zone relaxation time (the model is not very sensitive to this parameter)
+- *cV*: vadose zone relaxation time (the model is not very sensitive to this parameter)
-- cG: groundwater reservoir constant
+- *cG*: groundwater reservoir constant
-- cQ: quickflow reservoir constant
+- *cQ*: quickflow reservoir constant
-- cS: bankfull discharge (only necessary to calibrate when no stage-discharge relation is known)
+- *cS*: bankfull discharge (only necessary to calibrate when no stage-discharge relation is known)
-- cD: channel depth (usually not calibrated but based on field estimates)
+- *cD*: channel depth (usually not calibrated but based on field estimates)

-And 6 diagnostics were computed:
+And we computed 6 diagnostics:
-- NS_Q: Nash-Sutcliffe efficiency of discharge
+- *NS Q*: Nash-Sutcliffe efficiency of discharge
-- NS_logQ: Nash-Sutcliffe efficiency of logarithm of discharge
+- *NS logQ*: Nash-Sutcliffe efficiency of logarithm of discharge
-- Q95: 95th percentile of discharge
+- *Q95*: 95th percentile of discharge
-- ETred: Evapotranspiration reduction factor
+- *ETred*: Evapotranspiration reduction factor
-- frac_quick: Contribution of quickflow to the total discharge
+- *frac quick*: Contribution of quickflow to the total discharge
-- t_SaboveG: Percentage of the time with surface water level above groundwaterwater level
+- *t SaboveG*: Percentage of the time with surface water level above groundwaterwater level

 **Examples**